openBackhaul/MwDomainController/README.md

 ```

 ### Deleting device from Controller
 If user need to delete the device from SDN controller, below request to be used

-url:
+URL:
 > http://{SDN-CONTROLLER-IP}:8181/rests/data/network-topology:network-topology/topology=topology-netconf/node={nodename}

 Operation: